cli-toolbox/CDN-Downloader/README.md

 # CDN Asset Finder and Downloader

-A bash script that finds and downloads CDN-hosted assets from your project files.
+Utility script that finds and downloads CDN-hosted assets from your project files.
 It identifies assets from major CDN providers, checks their availability, and organizes downloads by vendor.

 ## Description